CESNET/netopeer2/README.md

 ### CLI

-A command-line NETCONF client `netopeer2-cli` is included and build/installed by default.
+A simple command-line NETCONF client `netopeer2-cli` is included and build/installed by default.
 This can be adjusted by an option:
 ```
 BUILD_CLI:ON
 ```

+There is also a separate [netconf-cli](https://github.com/CESNET/netconf-cli) project that you may want to give a try if you need an advanced and more user-friendly command-line NETCONF client.

 ### Tests